kirbydesign/designsystem/.github/CONTRIBUTING.md

 In broad strokes the process is:

-1. submit an issue
+1. Submit an issue
-2. get it refined
+2. Get it refined
-3. implement a solution
+3. Implement a solution
-4. get the solution reviewed and approved
+4. Get the solution reviewed and approved

 Once a pull-request has been approved it will be automatically merged.